Alluxio/alluxio/docs/en/Getting-Started-on-Cluster.md

 **[Required]** In this documentation, we will use AWS S3 as the example distributed storage as Alluxio under file system.
-Please make sure you have an [AWS account with an access key id and secret access key](http://docs.aws.amazon.com/AWSSimpleQueueService/latest/SQSGettingStartedGuide/AWSCredentials.html), you will be able to use S3 in this guide.
-If you don't have a S3 account, you can also use an existing HDFS cluster as the under file system.
-The "Set up a distributed storage as UFS" section will be slightly different.
+Please make sure you have an [AWS account with an access key id and secret access key](http://docs.aws.amazon.com/AWSSimpleQueueService/latest/SQSGettingStartedGuide/AWSCredentials.html), so you will be able to use S3 in this guide.
+If you don't have an S3 account, you can also use an existing HDFS cluster as the under file system.
+The [Set up a distributed storage as UFS](#setting-up-a-distributed-storage-as-ufs) section will be slightly different.

-**Note**  This guide is meant for you to quickly start interacting with an Alluxio system, in a distributed environment.
+**Note**  This guide is meant for you to quickly start interacting with an Alluxio system in a distributed environment.
 If you are interested in running a larger scale example which highlights the performance benefits of Alluxio, try out the instructions in either of these two whitepapers: [Accelerating on-demand data analytics with Alluxio](https://alluxio.com/resources/accelerating-on-demand-data-analytics-with-alluxio),